alex

 slipshod, but it's really quite difficult music, so she's forgiven.

-Just curious, are you thinking of Studer in the live Solti video or
+Just curious, are you thinking of Studer in the live Solti video orextremes of the registers can be jolting, but the basic tone quality

 the Sawallisch studio recording?
 I agree with that for the Solti, but